TheSilvered/nest/docs/c_api/c_api-format.md

 Nst_fmt("{s:r}", 0, NULL, "hello😊\n"); // results in "'hello😊\\n'"
 ```

-The `R` flag will instad only escape special characters (including the
+The `R` flag will instead only escape special characters (including the
 backslash `\` but not quotes) and leaving everything else untouched.

 ```better-c